Shubham0315/AWS_EKS/Application.md

 - User Flow
   - For user accessing any app, he need to login or register
   - Once logged in, user will see catalogue details like AI products or robots
+  - After clicking on product, he will see rating for it.
+  - Then if he likes product, he can add to cart
+  - After which he can proceed for payment
+  - Then he can add shipping details
+  - At last order will get completed

+  Login/register - Catalogue - Rating - Cart - Payment - Shipping - Ordder complete

+  - Here for each step we need logic to be written.
+This can be done using single application binary which is monolithic or using separate code for each application which is microservices to make all the components individually deployable.

+  - Here we'll use microservice architecture.
+    - If we add one more category to catalogue section and application is written in monolithic, any changes made might impact other components as well.
+QA will have to validate all components for single chnange.
+    - In microservices, each component will have individual APIs, can be independently deployed.
+So QA will use specific APIs to test without worrying about rest components.